Virallinen lehti

 Virallinen lehti was first published in 1820 in the Swedish language with the name Finlands officiella tidning, and is the oldest still published newspaper in Finland.
 The first issue was published on 3 January 1820.
 Originally, it contained general interest articles and fiction in addition to official announcements.

-In 1856, Alexander II, Grand Duke of Finland decided that an official journal in the Finnish language would also be needed.
+In 1856, emperor Alexander II decided that an official journal in the Finnish language would also be needed.
 The first issue of Suomen Julkisia Sanomia was published in November that year.
 It changed its name into Suomen Wirallinen lehti in 1866.

 The current law defining the official journal was made in 1931.
 The earlier Finnish and Swedish journals were combined and named Virallinen lehti — Officiella tidningen.